 Assessments let you show what you've learned and check what you may need to work on.

-Knowledge assessments: short answer, multiple-choice questions, assignments, open book exams
+Knowledge assessments: short answers, multiple-choice questions, assignments and open book exams.

 Work placement gives you real experience and develops your skills.